-These comments to the National Organic Standards Board (NOSB) on its Spring 2017 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Fall 2017 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

-NOP's broad exemption allowing the use of conventionally produced seed maintains inconsistency in the enforcement of organic standards.
-Enforcement must be a first step to strengthening the organic seed requirement -certifiers must enforce consistent and uniform adherence to the present organic seed requirements.
+Because of inconsistencies in the enforcement of NOP's broad exemption that allows the use of conventionally produced seed in certified organic production, the integrity of the organic label is jeopardized.
+Enforcement must be the first step to strengthen the organic seed requirement -certifiers must enforce consistent and uniform adherence to the present organic seed requirements.
 Therefore, we support the proposals made by the Crops Subcommittee.
+In particular, we support seeking a rule change to the seed practice standard §205.204, which will require a demonstrable improvement over time until 100% organic seed use is achieved, and strengthen the guidance NOP 5029 in ways that are consistent with the existing rule.

 NOP auditors must provide training and better monitor how certifiers oversee seed exemptions.
-Blanket exemptions, after three cited seed sources fail to turn up organic seed, are not acceptable.
-Complete seed lists of requests for exempt varieties and documented efforts to source and trial organic seed must be included in the farmer's Organic System Plan (OSP).
+The allowance of blanket exemptions, even in cases where three cited seed sources failed to identify organic seed, are not acceptable.
+Farmers' Organic System Plans (OSP) must clearly document requested seed variety exemptions and their efforts to source and trial organic seed.